 I collected a chassis kit from ExpoEM at Bracknell and this went together pretty quickly although in the light of experience I did reinforce the delicate leaf spring detail before cutting out for the High Level Kits hornblocks (on all driven axles).
 The chassis is actually a mogul chassis with cosmetic frames at the cab end with white metal bogie framing.
-It required some material to be removed from the top of the chassis (front and rear) to correctly fit the Jidenco chassis.
-I always drive the centre axles where possible so left out the chassis spacers in that area.
+It required some material to be removed from the top of the chassis (front and rear) to correctly fit the Jidenco body.
+I drive the centre axles where possible so left out the chassis spacers in that area.
 I set up the centre hornblocks to be perpendicular to the frames with a long rod, soldered them in and set the rest using the articulated coupling rods and a set of stepped end rods and springs.

 I really wanted to re-use the Sharman Wheels on the new chassis and was pleased when these came off the old chassis fairly easily.
-I was even more pleased when I put them on the new chassis with my GW Models wheel press and they went on solid and true!
-With the lovely etched pony truck built and fitted, and the wheels in place I was able to set up the equilising beams to give the correct ride height and I now had a push along toy!
+I was even more pleased when I put them on the new chassis with my GW Models wheel press, and they went on solid and true!
+With the lovely etched pony truck built and fitted, and the wheels in place I was able to set up the equalising beams to give the correct ride height and I now had a push along toy!
 As an aside I’m using the Markits deluxe crank nuts that appear to have the same threading as the Sharman crankpins.
 One of the crankpins appears to have lost some of its thread, but I was able to flash some solder into a Markits nut and that held OK.
 As it happens it’s on a centre driving wheel so this really matters!
 The return cranks are the SE Finecast etches soldered to a Markits Deluxe crank nut.

 There’s not a lot of room behind those steps to the tank filler, and the SE Finecast cylinders are supposed to be over scale width.
 This is almost certainly a good thing for an EM Gauge model.
 The cast brass Motion Bracket is a fraction over width, but still needed fettling to make room for the coupling rods which were also thinned.
 The etched Rocker Bracket on the other hand being on the other side of those steps was definitely too wide and was reduced in width by over a millimeter, so that it just protruded beyond the valance.
-All of the brackets supporting cylinder, rocker and motion were packed up to slightly raise their height in the chassis.
+All the brackets supporting cylinder, rocker and motion were packed up to slightly raise their height in the chassis.

 Cab Roof and Interior

 At this point I decided to tackle the cab roof.
 The Jidenco cab sides met in the middle to form the roof – very difficult to carry off successfully, and in this case not a pretty sight.
 The roof was cut open using a carborundum slitting saw revealing the completely empty cab.
 Using photographs I derived a drawing of the roof to give me the rivet patterns which I ran up using my GW Models rivet press.
 I then formed the new roof with a better representation of the hatch which I modelled open.
 The empty cab was tackled by first fitting floor sections fore and aft of the Jidenco section provided.
 A couple of my SE Finecast Mogul chassis kits came with a spare backhead so that was easy, and those very helpful people at SE Finecast kindly supplied the seats, reverser, brake standard and bunker front from their W Class kit.
 I fabricated the bunker shelf and the tool boxes that sat on them.
-The shunters handrail on the back indicated that this was a LHD engine, yet the ejector pipe on the side of the boiler said RHD engine.
-Something had to give so I moved the ejector pipe and made good the boiler and smokebox.
-With the engine unambiguously LHD I fitted a shortened reverser moulding on the left hand seat and the brake standard on the firemans side at the back of the cab.
+The shunters’ handrail on the back indicated that this was a LHD engine, yet the ejector pipe on the side of the boiler said RHD engine.
+Something had to give, so I moved the ejector pipe and made good the boiler and smokebox.
+With the engine unambiguously LHD I fitted a shortened reverser moulding on the left-hand seat and the brake standard on the fireman’s side at the back of the cab.
 In the gloom of a W cab I think this will do.

 Looking at the photos I see that the smokebox wrapper was fitted back to front and the model generally looks more knocked around than it does in the flesh, so more remedial work is required.
 I also have the SE Finecast whistle moulding to replace what’s there now which doesn’t look at all like the real thing.